sumwale/ybox/README.md

 ## Installation

-If you have cloned the repository, then no further installation is required and you can run the utilities in `src` directory directly off the repository.
+If you have cloned the repository, then no further installation is required to run the utilities in `src` directory which can be done directly off the repository.
 In the near future this will also be published on `pypi.org`, so you will be able to install with `pip install zbox`.

-As of now you need the following:
+As of now the following is required:

 - clone the repo: `git clone https://github.com/sumwale/zbox.git`
 - rootless podman or docker
   * for podman this only needs installation of `podman`, `slirp4netns` and `buildah` packages, then setup /etc/subuid and /etc/subgid as noted here:
     [/etc/subuid and /etc/subgid configuration](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#etcsubuid-and-etcsubgid-configuration)
-    (ubuntu, for example will also setup subuid/subgid for current user automatically;
+    (ubuntu, for example will also set up subuid/subgid for current user automatically;
      for ubuntu 24.04 you may also need an apparmor profile as noted in the docker docs next)
   * for docker follow the instructions in the official [docs](https://docs.docker.com/engine/security/rootless/)
 - python version 3.9 or higher -- all fairly recent Linux distributions should satisfy this